 She began performing in clubs after winning a talent contest at age fifteen and proceeded to work with Fats Waller and others during the early '40s.

 She would change her name to Dinah Washington just prior to going on to tour with Lionel Hampton's Orchestra.

 After leaving the Hampton band in 1946 and launching her solo recording career Dinah would enjoy a string of continuous hits for 1948 to 1955 beginning with a rendition of Fats Waller's "Ain't Misbehavin'".

-Born Ruth Lee Jones, she would go on to record with Ben Webster, Clifford Brown, Duke Ellington and Count Basie.
-She even appeared at the 1956 Newport Jazz Festival, the legendary occasion that a Johnny Gonsalves solo helped to turn the Duke's career around.
+She went on to record with Ben Webster, Clifford Brown, Duke Ellington and Count Basie, even appearing at the 1956 Newport Jazz Festival on the legendary occasion when a Johnny Gonsalves solo helped to turn the Duke's career around.

 Please share your favorite JazzontheTube.com videos with your friends and colleagues